wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="what-is-the-difference-between-my--year-advisor-and-my-departmental-advisor">What is the difference between my 4-year advisor and my departmental advisor?</h2>
-Students at Washington University are assigned many advisors, and it is helpful to know where to turn for advice in particular situations.
+<a id=113></a>Students at Washington University are assigned many advisors, and it is helpful to know where to turn for advice in particular situations.
 Generally, your advisors can be split into residential advisors and academic advisors.
 There are two types of *academic advisor*:
 * **Four-year advisors**  If you are an undergraduate student, you will be assigned a four-year advisor in your primary school.
 Your 4-year advisor can provide information about the requirements, rules, and procedures of your primary school.
 As the name implies, "four year" advisors are usually good at helping you navigate the broad issues you need to complete your studies (that is, they can advise you through all four years).
 They can:  help plan to meet requirements for all your degrees; help ensure your on-track and provide guidance if you're struggling; plan for opportunities like study abroad; etc.  Generally four-year advisors **are not** experts on each individual degree nor are they able to provide detailed guidance about careers in a specific field.
   * Examples of questions four-year advisors can help you navigate:
      * Can Personal Finance count toward my social sciences distribution requirement?